Let's consider where such a traffic surge could come from.

 Performance testing can predict the essential data you need using established tools and techniques.

-- Stress testing simulates what would happen with even more pressure from further traffic.
+- Stress testing simulates what would happen with even more pressure from further site traffic.
 It identifies the points where systems and applications slow down and stop working altogether.
 This helps owners understand their system architecture and determine if it's appropriate for their current business and future growth.

 - Spike testing gathers data for situations where a sudden surge hits your servers, above what your system can cope with—ideal for predicting outcomes of SPAM or other DoS attacks.